mossx-dev/latex-homework-template/readme.md

    ```bash
    $ latexmk homework.tex
    ```
-3. Or you can use [TeXShop][http://pages.uoregon.edu/koch/texshop/] or a similar native client to typeset the LaTeX file.
+3. Or you can do what I do and use [vimtex](https://github.com/lervag/vimtex).

 ## Credit